-The net number of 3TG smelters identified in our supply chain during 2015 increased from 72 to 92 due to our acquisition of Pericom Semiconductor Corporation ("Pericom"), changes in our suppliers and their sub-tier suppliers, additional information provided by suppliers and changes in the status of smelters under the Conflict Free Smelter Program (CFSP).
+The net number of 3TG smelters identified in our supply chain during 2016 increased from 92 to 108 due to changes in our suppliers and their subtier suppliers, additional information provided by suppliers, and changes in the status of smelters under the Conflict Free Smelter Program (CFSP).

 This Report has not been audited because the circumstances that would require an audit under the Rule are not present.
-The Report can be found on Diodes' website at http://diodes.com/pdfs/conflictmineralsreport2015.pdf
+The Report can be found on Diodes' website at http://diodes.com/pdfs/conflictmineralsreport2016.pdf